oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/how-to-copy-domains.md

 approach will maintain the same domain encryption key.

-The best practice/recommended approach is to create a "primordial domain" (as described previously) which does not contain any applications or resources, and to create a ZIP file of this domain before starting any servers.
+The best practice/recommended approach is to create a "primordial domain" which does not contain any applications or resources, and to create a ZIP file of this domain before starting any servers.

 > The domain ZIP must be created before starting servers.